-We want students to put an end to distracted driving habits and are offering a $1,000 scholarship to undergraduate students and high school graduates in Ohio.
+We want students to put an end to distracted driving habits and are offering a $1,000 scholarship to undergraduate students and high school graduates across the United States.

 Students should write an essay of 500 words maximum discussing their most common distractions while driving and how they plan to put an end to those deadly habits.

 In order to qualify for the Looking Forward Scholarship, applicants must:

 - Either be enrolled in a college, university, or trade school for the Fall 2021 semester OR graduating from high school no later than Summer 2021.